kristoff-it/superhtml/README.md

 # SuperHTML
 Actually functional HTML Language Server (and Templating Language Library).

 **NOTE: SuperHTML is still incomplete, some features are missing and looking of somebody to implement them :^)**
+*And there's also bugs, waiting for people to report them as Issues :^)*

 ![](.github/vscode.png)